 - Did you understand the approach or method taken by the presenter to address their research questions?

 - Did you understand the conclusions, results, and/or findings from the presenter’s research?

 Engagement (1-10 points):

-- Did the presentation slides enhance your understanding of the research presented?
+- Did you feel the presentation slides enhanced your engagement with the presentation?

 1st Prize: $500